 Inside The MAS Golden Lounge

 Overall, the Golden Lounge Kuala Lumpur Airport is a modern, good looking lounge that has everything you need for a very comfortable airport stopover.
+It hasn’t aged during the pandemic and is one of the better lounges I have visited.

 You can basically choose between high bar seating, dining table seating or very comfortable lounge seating either with or without a view of the tarmac.
 The lounge is light filled and airy.